seahorce-scidac/ROMSX/paper/paper.md

 Most widely used ocean modeling codes today do not have the ability to use GPU acceleration, which limits their ability to efficiently utilize current and next-generation high performance computing architectures.
-REMORA provides an ocean modeling capability, based on a proven FORTRAN code that runs efficiently on CPUs, that is able to run on all of the latest high-performance computing architectures, from laptops to supercomputers, CPU-only or GPU-accelerated.
+REMORA provides an ocean modeling capability (based on a proven FORTRAN code that runs efficiently on CPUs) that is able to run on all of the latest high-performance computing architectures, from laptops to supercomputers, CPU-only or GPU-accelerated.
 In addition, REMORA is based on AMReX, a modern, well-supported adaptive mesh refinement (AMR) library, which provides a performance portable interface that shields REMORA